MaximObrubov/german-verbs/README.md

 Some stuff about german verbs. [^_^](https://maximobrubov.github.io/german-verbs/)

 ## Plans
-2. Create a match game to learn verbs with prepositions faster
+1. Add a logic to learn irregular verbs
-3. Add page for irregular verbs and search
+2. add search input for irregular verbs
-4. Probably use [capacitor](https://betterprogramming.pub/how-to-convert-your-angular-application-to-a-native-mobile-app-android-and-ios-c212b38976df) to deploy app to mobile platforms
+3. Probably use [capacitor](https://betterprogramming.pub/how-to-convert-your-angular-application-to-a-native-mobile-app-android-and-ios-c212b38976df) to deploy app to mobile platforms

 Just a simple stuff to make learning german faster and funnier!